 The Master of Business Administration with a concentration in Human Resources at Lasell University allows you to combine the benefits of a business-focused MBA with a deeper immersion into Human Resources.
 The program will provide you with skills to create successful strategic staffing plans, recruit and train great talent, and develop and retain employees.
 Additionally, you will be equipped with the knowledge and innovative solutions to be a successful strategic leader that can grow a diverse workforce with different perspectives and tackle the challenges that human resource professionals are facing today and in the future.

 The curriculum for the MBA in Human Resources is a combination of core business courses, human resources focused courses and electives.
 The curriculum contains a total of 14 courses (42 credits.
 There are 11 core courses (33 credits) and 3 concentration courses (9 credits) in which you can pick 3 courses out of 5 options.
+Get more information about our Course Schedules.

 This course considers the key aspects of what it means to be a leader in our ever-changing global business environment.
 Best practices and key considerations for developing global strategy, driving change around the world, managing multicultural teams, addressing the intricacies of a global supply chain, and the challenges we face from macro trends, such as climate change and sustainability.